Heman Humphrey: Early life and education

 Humphrey was born in West Simsbury, Hartford County, Connecticut (which became Canton, Connecticut) to farmer Solomon Humphrey, of a family that came from England before 1643, and Hannah, daughter of Captain John Brown.
+His family moved to present-day Burlington, Connecticut at the age of six.
+He taught at local schools starting at age 15.
+He worked as a farm laborer for John Treadwell before entering university.

 Humphrey graduated from Yale University with an A.M. in 1805 and was ordained a Congregational minister on March 16, 1807.
 He became a minister in Fairfield, Connecticut, in 1807, moving to Pittsfield, Massachusetts, in 1817.
 His 1813 report to the Fairfield Association is one of the earliest temperance tracts published in America.
 Humphrey is also said to have published six articles in The Panoplist and Missionary Magazine on the cause, origin, effects and remedy of intemperance.

-Following his tenure at Williams College, in 1825 he was appointed president of Amherst.
+Following his tenure at Williams College, in 1823 he was appointed president of Amherst.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1842.
 Humphrey was influential in the nineteenth-century temperance movement and typical of the early proponents of prohibition.
 He was the father of U.S. Representative James Humphrey.